vaneela/Random-color-Generator/readme.md

-This is a JS project.
+This is a JavaScript project to make an application for a random color generator.

-Steps to make PR:

-  i.
-Fork the repository.
-  ii.
-Make changes in code.
-  iii.
-Go to Pull requests.
-  iv.
-Click new Pull request.
-  v.
-Add title and description.
-  vi.
-Click create pull request.

   # Tutorial Links to follow:-
   ### Git and Github